 On August 23, 2024, the Chambre Contentieuse of the Belgian data protection authority (Autorité de Protection des Données, APD) imposed a fine of 100,000 euros on an unnamed telecommunications company.

 The company only responded 14 months after receiving a request for information from a customer.
-The delayed response led to the APD launching an investigation following a complaint from the person concerned.
+The delay in responding meant that APD was unable to provide information due to the Complaint of the person concerned initiated an investigation.

-The Chambre Contentieuse found that the company had violated Articles 12 and 15 of the GDPR by not properly granting the data subject's right of access.
+The Chambre Contentieuse found that the company had violated Articles 12 and 15 of the GDPR had violated the Right to information was not properly granted to the data subject.

-Article 15 of the GDPR guarantees data subjects the right to obtain from the controller confirmation as to whether or not personal data concerning them are being processed, as well as access to those data and additional information.
+Article 15 of the GDPR guarantees the data subject the right to obtain from the controller confirmation as to whether or not personal data processed, as well as access to this data and additional information.

-According to Article 12 of the GDPR, controllers must take measures to facilitate the exercise of data subjects' rights and respond to requests "without undue delay and in any event within one month".
+According to Article 12 of the GDPR must have the Processing The controller must take measures to facilitate the exercise of data subjects' rights and respond to requests "without undue delay and in any event within one month".

-However, the defendant had not responded to the request for information within the period provided for in Art.
+However, the defendant had not acted within the time limit set out in Art.
 12 para.
-3 GDPR.
-Furthermore, the information requested was only provided to the complainant after repeated requests and during the ongoing proceedings.
+3 GDPR The complainant did not reply to the request for information within the time limit set.
+Furthermore, the information requested was only made available to the complainant after repeated requests and during the ongoing proceedings.

-When calculating the fine, it was taken into account that the violation of the right to information is generally to be classified as a serious violation.
-The delay in responding to the request for information by more than 14 months was assessed as a continuing violation.
-It was also taken into account that a satisfactory response was only provided under pressure from the authority.
+When calculating the fine, it was taken into account that the violation of the right to information is generally considered a serious offense.
+Infringement is to be classified.
+The delay in responding to the request for information by more than 14 months was considered to be a continued Infringement evaluated.
+It was also taken into account that a satisfactory response was only given under pressure from the authority.